mliebelt/pgn-viewer/plan.md

 #### PGN Annotations (working)

 * See http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs (NAGs) for the meaning
-* how to represent them as symbols?
+* how to represent them as symbols? (/)
 * Is there a font for the special symbols, or are these available everywhere?
+* Add symbol and number for the diagram extension

 #### Provide a FEN API that can be used from the outside.

 At least move number, turn, en-passent, rochade, ... should be possible.

-#### Generate from PGN including comments and variations (working)

-* Decide the structure of all moves (div, span, IDs, classes, hierarchy).
-* Use the linked moves in generation.
-* Allow different styling by CSS only (for the `<div class="moves">...</div>`)
-* Provide examples for
-  * main line in one column
-  * main line in one paragraph
-  * variations inlined
-  * variations separated by paragraphs
-  * different styling for them

-#### Generate PGN from current situation
+#### Generate PGN from current situation (working)

-* Allows in an easy manner to see the current PGN as it would be exported.
+* Allows in an easy manner to see the current PGN as it would be exported. (/)
 * Or allow export of PGN (for example to the clipboard)
-* Try to be here very strict, and (of course) ensure that everything that is exported can be read again.
+* Try to be here very strict, and (of course) ensure that everything that is exported can be read again. (/)

-#### Allow multiple comments

-* This is at least needed for combining normal comments with diagram comments.
-They often go together, and at the moment, only one of the 2 can be used.
-* Decide if a diagram comment is allowed before the move (does not make sense for me).
+* Allow to hide the export by a button.

 ### Infrastructure